0xfabi/exon-cds-mapper/README.md

 GeneIdentifier  Start_exon_1    Read_QNAME  Read_START
 ```
 `GeneIdentifier` is the unique gene identifier (e.g AT1G01010).
-`Start_exon_1` is an integer value of the starting position from exon-1.
+`Start_exon_1` is an integer value of the starting position from exon:1.
-`Read_QNMAE` is a string which contains the identifier of a single read from `bam` file.
+`Read_QNAME` is a string which contains the unique identifier of a single read from `bam` file.
 `Read_START` is an integer value of the starting position from specific read.

 # Preparation